 The total economic impact of South Bend Mishawaka area tourism is the combination of the direct expenditures and the multiplier effect expressed in terms of spending, jobs, wages, and taxes.
 It is important to note that tourism impacts all sectors of the local economy.
 Tourism continues to be a large, growing business in St. Joseph County.
-The research findings in this report show the change in the importance of tourism to the economy from 2017 to 2019.
-This is accomplished through the use of the Certec Model[®] designed for estimating tourism impacts at the state and local levels, in conjunction with an input-output model designed for estimating the indirect and induced effects of tourist spending.
+The research findings in this report show the change in the importance of tourism to the economy from 2019 to 2021.
+It reflects the recovery from the covid pandemic year of 2020.

+This is accomplished through the use of the Certec Model® designed for estimating tourism impacts at the state and local levels, in conjunction with an input-output model designed for estimating the indirect and induced effects of tourist spending.
 The procedures used are explained in detail in Appendix A.